Butter Pecan Pound Cake

 For the Cake

-• Grease and flour a tube pan.
+• Grease and flour a tube pan or bundt pan.
 Preheat oven to 325 degrees F.

-• In a separate bowl, whisk the cake flour, salt, and baking powder for 30 seconds to combine.
+• In a separate bowl, whisk the dry ingredients: all purpose flour, salt, and baking powder for 30 seconds to combine.
 Set aside for later.

 Bowl of Dry Ingredients, with a whisk.